Active Military Operations Longer writeup

 Airfield operations in expeditionary environments require controllers who can establish and manage safe, efficient airspace with limited infrastructure, often at austere locations under operational pressure.

-02 // Approach
+02 // What I did

 I transferred into the 235th ATCS in April 2015 following TACP service with the 118th ASOS and built the role in stages.